-Derek JeterExecutive, Entrepreneur, Philanthropist and Former New York Yankees Captain.
-Part-owner and CEO at Miami Marlins
+Derek JeterExecutive, Entrepreneur, Philanthropist, and Former New York Yankees Captain at Miami Marlins

 By the time he stepped away from baseball in 2014 after a historic 20-year career, Derek Jeter had established himself as one of the most respected men to ever have played the game.
 With a reputation as an unmatched leader both on and off the field, Jeter has established a second career leading a variety of successful business ventures and entrepreneurial investments, while still maintaining his ties with baseball.

 In 2017, he became part-owner of MLB’s Miami Marlins, for whom he also serves as CEO, overseeing the day-to-day for both the business and baseball operations for the team.
 He is the first African-American to serve in this role for any major league team in the history of the sport.

 Jeter is also the founder of The Players’ Tribune, an innovative multimedia company where world-class athletes share their honest and unique perspectives, bringing fans closer to the games they love.
 In November 2013, Jeter and Simon & Schuster announced the Jeter Publishing imprint, which has produced a number of New York Times Best Sellers including the first children’s book released, The Contract, and a full-color photo book called Jeter Unfiltered, which provided fans an in-depth look at his life through never-before-published images taken over the course of his final season.